Probe

 Signal specification

-The data input port accepts either a single data or a vector of data.
+The data input port accepts either a signal or a vector of signals.

 Parameters